When in doubt, stand with the victim, not the aggressor

 ZMINA publishes the speech of Szymon Hołownia, Speaker of the Sejm of Poland, at the Third Parliamentary Summit of the Crimea Platform.

-Dear colleagues, thank you very much for inviting us all for this assembly.
+Dear colleagues, thank you very much for inviting us all to this assembly.

-People often say about meetings like this that they are all about words.
-But words are crucial, because everything begins with words.
+People often say that meetings like this are all about words.
+The words are crucial, because everything begins with words.
 Words we speak guide the actions of governments, presidents, and military forces.

 We represent not only the voices of our parliaments but also speak for the voiceless.
 I specifically refer to the Parliament of the Autonomous Republic of Crimea, the Mejlis of Crimean Tatar people, which Russian occupants forcibly silenced and abolished.